dana-ross/danaross.dev/content/manager-readme.md

 Dave Thomas, one of the signers of the original Agile Manifesto, laments what Agile has become. *Agile* is an adjective, not a noun.
 I can't *do agile* any more than I can *do hungry*, *do happy*, or *do purple*.
 Instead, he suggests we focus on *agility* as a quality of our teams and processes.

-> Let’s develop with agility
+> Let’s develop with agility.
 > You aren’t an agile programmer—you’re a programmer who programs with agility.
 > You don’t work on an agile team—your team exhibits agility.
 > You don’t use agile tools—you use tools that enhance your agility.